An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of

-We have also blatantly stolen from Lurie's \cite{Lurieelliptic} and \cite{luriechromatic}, from Ando, Blumberg Gepner, Hopkins and Rezk's \cite{ando2008units} and \cite{ando2010multiplicative}, and from May's classic \cite{May-E-infty}.
-We wish to reassure the reader that, although at the very beginning we will be mentioning that the category of spectra is a symmetric monoidal stable $\infty$-category in the sense Lurie's Higher Algebra \cite{lurie2012higher}, no advanced knowledge of $\infty$-category theory is actually required to read this note as we will treat the higher categorical aspects of spectra only very intuitively and we will be mostly working in the homotopy category of spectra, which is an ordinary category (i.e., a 1-category).

-We thank Bertram Arnold, Nicholas Kuhn, Peter May, Denis Nardin and Dylan Wilson, whose answers to our random and often naive questions on MO have actually been an invaluable encouragement at an early stage of this research; Matthias Kreck and Peter Teichner, for influential comments on a preliminary draft of these notes and on a talk based on them; Fosco Loregian, for countless coffees, beers and profunctors shared with us; and Cliff Booth, for having pushed us to conclude the writing of this note. d.f. thanks MPIM Bonn for the excellent and friendly research environment that surrounded a revision of this note in a rainy week of November.
+We have also blatantly stolen from Lurie's \cite{Lurieelliptic} and \cite{luriechromatic}, from Ando, Blumberg Gepner, Hopkins and Rezk's \cite{ando2008units} and \cite{ando2010multiplicative}, and from May's classic \cite{May-E-infty}.\\ We wish to reassure the reader that, although at the very beginning we will be mentioning that the category of spectra is a symmetric monoidal stable $\infty$-category in the sense Lurie's Higher Algebra \cite{lurie2012higher}, no advanced knowledge of $\infty$-category theory is actually required to read this note as we will treat the higher categorical aspects of spectra only very intuitively and we will be mostly working in the homotopy category of spectra, which is an ordinary category (i.e., a 1-category).\\ We thank Bertram Arnold, Nicholas Kuhn, Peter May, Denis Nardin and Dylan Wilson, whose answers to our random and often naive questions on MO have actually been an invaluable encouragement at an early stage of this research; Matthias Kreck and Peter Teichner, for influential comments on a preliminary draft of these notes and on a talk based on them; Urs Schreiber, the Referee and the Editor for comments, corrections and suggestions that greatly helped us in improving the exposition from the first arXiv version to the present one; Fosco Loregian, for countless coffees, beers and profunctors shared with us; and Cliff Booth, for having pushed us to conclude the writing of this note. d.f. thanks MPIM Bonn for the excellent and friendly research environment that surrounded a revision of this note in a rainy week of November.